Code-Institute-Submissions/CottonBox/README.md

 To deploy the project on GitHub Pages I had to follow these steps:

-1. On GitHub, I created a new repository called 'CottonBoxLive'.
-2. On the GitHub Desktop program, I cloned the new repository to my computer.
+1. In the GitHub Desktop program, I created a new branch called 'gh-pages' where the source of my GitHub Pages site will be located.
-3. I then copied all of the relevant files from the original repository into the new repository.
-4. I then commited all of the changes on the master branch.
-5. I then pushed the commit to GitHub.
-6. I then went to the repository on GitHub and clicked on the setting tab.
+2. I then went to GitHub, opened the CottonBox repository and opened the settings.
-7. I scrolled down to the section that mentions GitHub Pages.
-8. I then clicked on the button to choose the source for GitHub Pages.
+3. I scrolled down to the page to the GitHub Pages section.
+There I clicked on the button to choose the source for the GitHub Pages site.
-9. I chose the master branch.
-This will then enable GitHub Pages and reload the window.
+4. I selected the 'gh-pages' branch.
+The window then reloaded.
-10. I then went back into the setting to the GitHub Pages section and saw that the link for my site was https://roymagnussen.github.io/CottonBoxLive/.
+5. I scrolled back down to the section and saw that there was a link for the CottonBox repository which was https://roymagnussen.github.io/CottonBox

 ### Locally